 When Is Probate Necessary?

 Which assets need to go through probate?
 Only the assets the deceased person owned in their own name.
-Other assets can pass on to beneficiaries with the probate court’s oversight.
+These assets are called the “probate estate” that can pass on to beneficiaries with the probate court’s oversight.

 - Property held in joint tenancy: Homes, bank accounts, and other assets held by more than one person.
 When one person dies, the other automatically gains ownership.

-- Property held in tenancy by the entirety: Property owned with a spouse, which becomes property of the surviving spouse upon death.
+- Property held in tenancy by the entirety: Similar to joint tenancy, property owned with a spouse becomes property of the surviving spouse upon death.

 - Bank accounts that are payable on death: Includes special accounts set to pay out to a specified beneficiary when the owner dies.

 - Property that is transferable on death: These deeds specify ownership transfer to a beneficiary when the original owner dies.